Students consider the changing nature of terrorism, the motivations of terrorists, and the policy challenges for the United States.

 - Assess their own views on September 11.

-This lesson is designed to be completed over the course of two class periods—one day to prepare for the interviews, and one day for students to share what they learned from their interviews and debrief as a class.
-Encourage students to film or record their interview if possible.
+This lesson is designed to be completed over the course of two class periods—one day to prepare for the interviews and one day for students to share what they learned from their interviews and debrief as a class.
+Encourage students to film or record their interviews if possible.